mekhiSquared/OurAniList/Project Propsal.md

 ## 🚀 Mission statement

-Our application, ANIlist is for Anime Fans.
+Our application, ANIList is for Anime Fans.
 It allows users to search for anime recommendations easily, and organize their watchlist accordingly.

 ## API & React Router